conseapp/conse-ui/README.md

 * 2 - pwa

 * 3 - UI/UX edits
-  * add gray color on expired events in explor
   * scroll to left/right hint for learning page
   * logo for learning cards **(MUST BE GIVEN)**
   * logo for explor events card background **(MUST BE GIVEN)**